xlwings/xlwings-server/docs/index.md

 - Compatible with Python 3.9+
 - Compatible with all Excel platforms, including Excel on Windows, Excel on macOS, and Excel on the web
 - Compatible with all Python packages, including custom ones and those from private registries
+- Supports custom scripts and custom functions including streaming functions and object handles
 - Allows you to develop modern Office.js add-ins by writing Python code instead of JavaScript
-- In addition to Office.js add-ins, you can also use VBA, Office Scripts, and Google Apps Script to talk from Excel to your server
+- In addition to Office.js add-ins, you can also use VBA, Office Scripts, and Google Apps Script to talk from Excel to your server.
+These, however, don't support custom functions.
-- Supports custom functions including streaming functions and object handles
 - Privacy-compliant: runs in air-gapped environments without Internet access or connection to any Microsoft servers
 - Supports SSO (Single Sign-On) authentication and RBAC (Role-Based Access Control) via Microsoft Entra ID (previously known as Azure AD)
 - Tight security: uses the HTTP response headers recommended by OWASP including the most restrictive CSP header